mosaicml/examples/bert/README.md

 ## Dataset preparation

 To run pre-training, you'll need to make yourself a local copy of the C4 pre-training dataset.
-If you only want to profile these BERTs, we recommend that you **only download and prepare the `val` split**, and use it for both train and eval in your script.
+If you only want to profile the speed of these BERTs, we recommend that you **only download and prepare the `val` split**, and use it for both train and eval in your script.
 Just change `split: train` to `split: val` in your run YAML.
 Alternatively, feel free to substitute our dataloader with one of your own in the script [main.py](./main.py#L101)!